 Nonetheless, fear of flying is a very real phobia, and if you have flight stress all you want to do is nap and wake up at your final destination.
 Some studies put the percentage of Americans who feel some nervousness about flying as high as 40 percent.
-Estimates from the National Institutes of Health say approximately 6.5 percent have such severe aviophobia (as the phobia is known) that they prefer not to fly at all.
+Estimates from the National Institutes of Health say approximately 6.5 percent have such severe flight stress that they prefer not to fly at all.

-Let’s look at traditional treatments for aviophobia and why CBD may help you cope with it.
+Let’s look at why CBD may help you cope with it.
 Plus, we’ll give you “CBD/TSA tips” to help you seamlessly navigate bringing CBD onto an airplane.
 When you’re about to board your next flight, you can find our discrete and flavor-packed selection of cbd edibles for sale here.
 Read on to learn about the benefits of flying with CBD oil products.

 What Causes Fear of Flying?

-So, what causes aviophobia anyway?
+So, what causes flight stress anyway?
 Why do people get so nervous about sitting on a chair, zooming through the air 35,000 feet above the Earth’s surface?

-Your options if you suffer from aviophobia are:
+Your options if you suffer from flight stress are:

 Which brings us to CBD.
 CBD users have found that it helps alleviate stress, tension and has an overall calming effect on them — all characteristics you need if the thought of flying makes your palms sweat and unsettles your nerves.
-So it’s only natural to want to take it with you the next time you board a commercial flight.
+So it’s only natural to want to take a CBD oil product with you the next time you board a commercial flight.
 While there are tablets to help you with your fear of flying, there are many other CBD products to consume before a long flight.
 Our CBD gummies are a popular option and are one of the many hemp derived CBD oil products.

 TSA and CBD

 You are probably wondering, is CBD legal on airplanes?
-As of May 2019, the TSA started to allow hemp-derived CBD and airplanes.
+As of May 2019, the TSA started to allow hemp-derived CBD on airplanes.
 According to the TSA website:

 “Marijuana and certain cannabis-infused products, including some Cannabidiol (CBD) oil with high levels of THC, remain illegal under federal law, except for products that contain no more than 0.3 percent THC on a dry weight basis or that are approved by FDA.
 (See the Agriculture Improvement Act of 2018, Pub.
 L. 115-334.)
 TSA officers are required to report any suspected violations of law to local, state or federal authorities.”

 CBD/TSA Flying Tips